AstraZeneca shareholders protest over pay at AGM

-LONDON, April 25 AstraZeneca shareholders have protested against executive pay at Britain's second biggest drugmaker, with 38.54 percent of votes cast at its annual meeting opposing the company's remuneration report.
+LONDON AstraZeneca (AZN.L) shareholders have protested against executive pay at Britain's second biggest drugmaker, with 38.54 percent of votes cast at its annual meeting opposing the company's remuneration report.

 The voting results from the meeting were released late on Thursday.